dmollaaliod/abstractive_summarizer/README.md

 # Abstractive Text Summarization using Transformer

-- Implemntation of the state of the art Transformer Model from "Attention is all you need", Vaswani et. al. https://arxiv.org/abs/1706.03762
+- Implementation of the state of the art Transformer Model from "Attention is all you need", Vaswani et. al. https://arxiv.org/abs/1706.03762

 - Inshorts Dataset: https://www.kaggle.com/shashichander009/inshorts-news-data